-METHODS AND ANALYSIS Design and setting
+Design and setting

-The ASPirin for Acute Pneumonia in the elderIY (ASPAPY) study is a phase III multicentre randomised double-blind, placebo-controlled clinical trial, with a superiority design which will investigate the efficacy and safety of aspirin in older patients with AP.
+The ASPAPY study is a phase III multicentre randomised double-blind, placebo-controlled clinical trial, with a superiority design which will investigate the efficacy and safety of aspirin in older patients with acute pneumonia (AP).
 Patients will be randomised in a 1:1 ratio between two groups receiving either 100 mg of aspirin or an identical-aspect placebo, within 84 hours following AP diagnosis, for 90 days.

-15 university and non-university hospitals in France are scheduled to participate in the ASPAPY study.
+Fifteen university and non-university hospitals in France are scheduled to participate in ASPAPY study.